English as a Second Language » Frequently Asked Questions About ESL

 Who participates in the ESL (English as a Second Language) program?

-Students whose primary language is one other than English, or whose first learned language is one other than English, most often qualify for the ESL program.
-To qualify the student must have a level of English language proficiency below that of a native speaker in any of the language domains: listening, speaking, reading, and writing.
-A student’s level of English language proficiency is determined by the test results of the W-APT and/or ACCESS for ELLs.
+Students whose primary language is one other than English, or whose first learned language is one other than English, may qualify for the ESL program.
+To qualify, the student must have a level of English language proficiency below that of a native speaker in the language domains: listening, speaking, reading, and writing.
+A student's level of English language proficiency is determined by the test results of the ACCESS for ELLs assessment.

 How does the school system know what my child's first language is?